beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

    - When see "*cat*" , set $$\Gamma_u=1$$ and update $$ c^{<{t}>}$$.
 When done using it, see *was*, then realize don't need it anymore
    - For all values in the middle, should have $$\Gamma_u=0$$ means don't update and don't forget this value, so just set $$c^{<{t}>} = c^{<{t-1}>}$$
-   - When get the way down *was*, still memorize cat is singular.
+   - When get the way down "*was*", still memorize cat is singular.